mebobby2/MachineLearningBook/README.md

 Upto page 56
 Hierarchical Clustering

-Before that: find at least 100 rss feeds, put the urls into feedlist.txt and test out generatefeedvector.py
+Before that: Test out generatefeedvector.py and see if it generates blogdata.txt